quarkusio/quarkus-quickstarts/kafka-quickstart/README.md

 #### Processor

-The _processor_ application receives data from Kafka.
+The _processor_ application receives data from Kafka, processes them, and writes the result into the `quotes` Kafka topic.
-In our context, it receives the data sent by the _producer_ application.

 Two main classes compose the application: